 The 2021 holiday season is right around the corner, and Santa Fe has plenty of merriment in store for you!
 From seasonal celebrations to snowy recreation, there’s so much to do and see this year.
 Keep reading to learn about all the ways you can celebrate the holidays in Santa Fe, NM!

 The holiday festivities kick off the day after Thanksgiving every year during the Plaza Lighting Ceremony.
 Offering live music, steaming hot chocolate, and a visit from jolly ol’ Saint Nick, the celebrations are fun for the whole family.
-As the sun starts to set, the farolitos are lit and the Christmas decorations on the plaza come to life.
+As the sun starts to set, the farolitos, or lanterns, are lit and the Christmas decorations on the plaza come to life.
 This is a wonderful start of the holiday season.

 This annual event is a well-loved Santa Fe tradition.
 Locals and visitors alike come together at the History Museum and Palace to celebrate with arts and crafts, hot cider, tasty treats, musical performances, and of course a chance to take pictures with Santa.
 (December 2021 dates are TBD)